cutestar0701/EdiusFlexnetCrackz/README.md

 # EdiusFlexnetCrackz
-crack Grass Valley Edius 9 &amp; 10 latest version
+This project help you to register Edius Workgroup 9 & 10 permanent version.

 You can donwload the latest version from https://www.edius.net/edius_download.html